Colorado Springs Divorce Mediation Lawyers

 When Is Arbitration Appropriate?

-Another alternative dispute resolution method is called Arbitration.
-During and arbitration session, the parties present their case to a neutral arbitrator who, by agreement of the parties, also has the power to make decisions and issue orders in the same manner as a judge would have.
+Another alternative dispute resolution method is called arbitration.
+During an arbitration session, the parties present their case to a neutral arbitrator who, by agreement of the parties, also has the power to make decisions and issue orders in the same manner as a judge would have.
 Arbitration is usually less formal; however, clients must first be advised and understand the ground rules and specify which rules of civil procedure and which rules of evidence will apply to the arbitration proceedings.
 Further, it’s important to consider that the right to appeal may be waived when agreeing to arbitrate a dispute.

 Whether arbitration is beneficial depends on many factors including: